-An inability to make targeted acquisitions or failure to successfully integrate newly acquired businesses could negatively impact financial results.
+An inability to identify and complete targeted acquisitions could negatively impact financial results.

-Our growth initiatives include making strategic acquisitions, which depend on the availability of suitable targets at acceptable terms and our ability to complete the deals.
-In order to manage our acquisition strategy, we conduct rigorous due diligence, involve various functions, and continually review our strategy and target acquisitions, all of which we believe mitigates our acquisition risks.
-However, we cannot assure that acquisitions will be consummated or that, if consummated, they will be successful.
-Acquisitions pose risks such as our ability to project and evaluate market demand, maximize potential synergies and cost savings; make accurate accounting estimates; and achieve anticipated business objectives.
+Our growth initiatives include making strategic acquisitions, which depend on the availability of suitable targets at acceptable terms and our ability to complete the transactions.
+In managing our acquisition strategy, we conduct rigorous due diligence, involve various functions, and continually review target acquisitions, all of which we believe mitigates some of our acquisition risks.
+However, we cannot assure that suitable acquisitions will be identified or consummated or that, if consummated, they will be successful.
+Acquisitions include a number of risks, including our ability to project and evaluate market demand, potential synergies, and cost savings, and our ability to make accurate accounting estimates, as well as diversion of management attention.
+Uncertainties exist in assessing the value, risks, profitability, and liabilities associated with certain businesses or assets, negotiating acceptable terms, obtaining financing on acceptable terms, and receiving any necessary regulatory approvals.
 As we continue to grow, in part, through acquisitions, our success depends on our ability to anticipate and effectively manage these risks.
-If acquired businesses do not achieve anticipated businesses do not are sults adversely affected.
+Any failure to do so could have a material adverse effect on our financial condition and results of operations.